-3. Use smell to soothe
+3. Use scents to soothe your cat

-5. Create a calm but stimulating environment
+5. Create a calm yet stimulating environment